Skip to content

 Watch a video about Oysta mobile devices with GPS tracking and panic alarms.

-Click on our Care Technology House below to find out more about some of the equipment which is available*.
+Click on our Equipment and Care Technology House below to find out more about some of the equipment which is available*.

 (*Descriptions are for equipment provided by Hampshire County Council’s partner, Argenti.
 Other suppliers will provide similar but not always identical products.)